Alternative Break Program

 Alternative Spring Break 2014

-From March 23-29, 10 students and staff will travel to the Bay Area to focus on Early Childhood Education.
-The group will work with Early Head Start, Head Start and Boys and Girls Club to provide support to their important programming.
+From March 23-29, 10 students and staff traveled to the Bay Area to focus on Early Childhood Education.
+The group worked with Early Head Start, Head Start and Boys and Girls Club to provide support to their important programming.
 Check back in April for photos and students' reflections!